Irving Johnson: World War II

 Upon the urging of Bill Donovan, soon to be the head of the predecessor to the OSS, Johnson joined the U.S. Navy in 1941, and was at Pearl Harbor on the day of the attack.
 His knowledge of the South Pacific made him a natural choice to advise the Pacific Fleet on the tides, swells, currents, depths and shoals around the treacherous reefs and atolls of the South Seas.
 He was commissioned a Lieutenant Commander, and joined the USS Sumner, finishing the war as her commanding officer.
 On board they created and printed five-color charts, scouted out potential harbours for US Navy vessels, and conducted underwater demolition to improve the suitability of some of the harbours.
 Johnson also dove on recently sunken Japanese vessels, searching for classified Japanese documents.
 One success was a chart of the minefields surrounding Japanese harbors.

 Ashore

-Johnson educated the public about the age of sail throughout his life, personally narrating showings of Around Cape Horn on board the Peking, docked at South Street Seaport in New York City from 1974-2016 and working with Mystic Seaport and the Sea Education Association, serving as a trustee of both until his death in 1991.
+Johnson educated the public about the age of sail throughout his life, personally narrating showings of Around Cape Horn on board the Peking (docked at South Street Seaport in New York City from 1974-2016) and working with Mystic Seaport and the Sea Education Association, serving as a trustee of both until his death in 1991.

 The Los Angeles Maritime Institute has honored the Johnsons by naming their twin brigantines for use in their Topsail Youth program after them, Irving Johnson and Exy Johnson.

 Exy Johnson oversaw the christening ceremonies of the vessels whose construction she was instrumental in until her death in 2004.

 Dr. Sheldon's experience on board the ill-fated brigantine Albatross served as the basis for the film White Squall (1996).
 Capt.
 Johnson also mentored yachtsman Jim Stoll, who became one of the directors of the Flint School.

+In 1983, Commander Irving Johnson became an Honorary Member of the Explorers Club.

+His nephew, Alan Kay, is an American computer scientist.